stephengold/jme3-utilities/README.md

 #### Add the SkyControl JARs to the project

+In the following instructions, "0.0.0" indicates a version number.

 Open the project's properties in the IDE:
  1. Right-click on the BasicGame project (not its assets) in the "Projects" window.
  2. Select "Properties to open the "Project Properties" dialog.
  3. Under "Categories:" select "Libraries".
  4. Click on the "Compile" tab.
- 5. Add the SkyControl class JAR:
+ 5. Add the "jme3-utilities-heart" class JAR:
   + Click on the "Add JAR/Folder" button.
   + Navigate to the "jme3-utilities" project folder.
-  + Open the "SkyControl" sub-project folder.
+  + Open the "heart" sub-project folder.
   + Navigate to the "build/libs" folder.
-  + Select the "SkyControl.jar" file.
+  + Select the "jme3-utilities-heart-0.0.0.jar" file.
   + Click on the "Open" button.
  6. (optional) Add JARs for javadoc and sources:
   + Click on the "Edit" button.
   + Click on the "Browse..." button to the right of "Javadoc:"
-  + Select the "SkyControl-javadoc.jar" file.
+  + Select the "jme3-utilities-heart-0.0.0-javadoc.jar" file.
   + Click on the "Open" button.
   + Click on the "Browse..." button to the right of "Sources:"
-  + Select the "SkyControl-sources.jar" file.
+  + Select the "jme3-utilities-heart-0.0.0-sources.jar" file.
   + Click on the "Open" button again.
   + Click on the "OK" button to close the "Edit Jar Reference dialog.
+ 7. Add the "SkyControl" class JAR:
+  + Click on the "Add JAR/Folder" button.
+  + Navigate to the "jme3-utilities" project folder.
+  + Open the "SkyControl" sub-project folder.
+  + Navigate to the "build/libs" folder.
+  + Select the "SkyControl-0.0.0.jar" file.
+  + Click on the "Open" button.
+ 8. (optional) Add JARs for javadoc and sources:
+  + Click on the "Edit" button.
+  + Click on the "Browse..." button to the right of "Javadoc:"
+  + Select the "SkyControl-0.0.0-javadoc.jar" file.
+  + Click on the "Open" button.
+  + Click on the "Browse..." button to the right of "Sources:"
+  + Select the "SkyControl-0.0.0-sources.jar" file.
+  + Click on the "Open" button again.
+  + Click on the "OK" button to close the "Edit Jar Reference dialog.
+ 9. (optional) Add the "moon-ccbysa" class JAR:
+  + Click on the "Add JAR/Folder" button.
+  + Navigate to the "jme3-utilities" project folder.
+  + Open the "moon-cc-by-sa" sub-project folder.
+  + Navigate to the "build/libs" folder.
+  + Select the "moon-ccbysa-0.0.0.jar" file.
+  + Click on the "Open" button.
- 7. Click on the "OK" button to exit the "Project Properties" dialog.
+10. Click on the "OK" button to exit the "Project Properties" dialog.

 #### Disable existing sky